The government plans to allow various extreme energy extraction techniques for gas and oil across the country.

 The Oil and Gas Authority (OGA) is responsible for issuing licences to companies allowing them to explore for oil and gas.
-This is done in Rounds.

 The licences give the companies the right to explore for oil and gas in the licensed areas, but before they can do that they need planning permission too.
-The local planning authorities (in our case Surrey County Council) have to decide whether to allow the physical works (the access roads, fencing and buildings), while the Environment Agency and Health and Safety Executive have to judge whether the proposed activities are safe for the environment and the workers.
+The local planning authority (in our case Surrey County Council) has to decide whether to allow the physical works (the access roads, fencing and buildings), while the Environment Agency and Health and Safety Executive have to judge whether the proposed activities are safe for the environment and the workers.

 Small companies often gain exploration rights and then raise the money from private backers to undertake exploration works.
 If they strike a significant resource they usually get bought out by the major global players in the minerals industry and make a lot of money (or get tax concessions to cover losses).